Superficial Mycosis: Symptoms and How to Treat

 - PCR Testing: Polymerase chain reaction (PCR) tests can detect fungal DNA, providing a more accurate diagnosis.

-Treatment for Superficial Mycosis
+What Are the Treatment Options for Superficial Mycosis?

 Treatment for superficial mycosis aims to eliminate the fungal infection, relieve symptoms, and prevent recurrence.